 Bitcoin miner virus : How to detect and remove it on a Mac?

 Cryptojacking is becoming one of the most common types of maker usage on all personal computers.
-This technique uses crypto miners to employ your computer’s resources to mine cryptocurrency, most commonly, Bitcoin.
-The Bitcoin miner virus is one example of a crypto miner that does exactly this.
+This technique uses crypto miners to employ your computer’s resources to mine cryptocurrency — most commonly, Bitcoin.
+Bitcoin miner virus is one example of a crypto miner that does exactly this.

 What you need to know about Bitcoin miner Mac virus

 This malware isn’t a virus, but it still causes problems for anyone whose Mac is infected by it.
 It’s actually a browser hijacker downloaded, like other browser hijackers, by concealing itself in a bundle with another piece of software.
-That could be a fake update to something like Flash, or it could be an app that’s outdated and has been hijacked.
-Some malware is also bundled in the download managers used by popular download sites.
-However, it gets onto your Mac; once it’s there Bitcoin miner, the Mac virus redirects your browser’s homepage and displays intrusive adverts.
+That could be either a fake update to something like Flash or an app that’s outdated and has been hijacked.
+Some malware also comes bundled in download managers used by popular download sites.
+However, it gets onto your Mac; once it’s there, Bitcoin miner redirects your browser’s homepage and displays intrusive adverts.
 Those adverts contain code that uses your Mac’s CPU cycles and RAM to mine for cryptocurrency.